Between Randomness and Arbitrariness: Some Lessons for Reliable Machine Learning at Scale

 Third, we provide methods for evaluating generative-AI systems, with specific focuses on quantifying memorization in language models and training latent diffusion models on open-licensed data.
 These contributions have urgent and significant connections to U.S. copyright law.
 We provide an abridged discussion of landmark legal scholarship that details the complicated relationships between generative-AI supply chain and copyright.

 By making contributions in these three themes, this dissertation serves as an empirical proof by example that research on reliable measurement for machine learning is intimately and inescapably bound up with research in law and policy.
 These different disciplines pose similar research questions about reliable measurement in machine learning.
-They are, in fact, two complementary sides of the same research vision, which, broadly construed, aims to construct machine-learning systems that cohere with broader societal values.
+They are, in fact, two complementary sides of the same research vision, which, broadly construed, aims to construct machine-learning systems that cohere with broader societal values. \end{abstractcustom}

-\begin{biosketch} A. Feder Cooper was born and raised in New York, NY, and obtained his B.A. in Computer Science and Archaeology from Columbia University in 2014.
+\begin{biography} A. Feder Cooper was born and raised in New York, NY, and obtained his B.A. in Computer Science and Archaeology from Columbia University in 2014.
 Prior to a research career, Cooper worked for several years as a software engineer.
 In 2018, he began his Ph.D. in Computer Science at Cornell University.
 His doctoral work was chaired by Professor Christopher De Sa, with additional advising by James Grimmelmann, Jon Kleinberg, and Adrian Sampson.
 His Ph.D. work, broadly construed, studies reliable measurement and evaluation of machine learning, covering both computer science aspects of this work as well as their associated ethical, legal, and policy dimensions.\footnote{He had initially planned on attending Harvard Law School; however, thanks to James Grimmelmann's mentorship, he fortunately felt he could skip pursuing more degrees.}

 His contributions span uncertainty estimation, privacy and security of generative-AI systems, distributed training, hyperparameter optimization, and model selection.
-His work has been recognized by spotlight awards (\emph{NeurIPS 2020}), oral presentation slots (e.g., \emph{AIES 2021}), Best Student Paper (Honorable Mention) at \emph{AAAI 2024}, and a ``Rising Star in EECS'' award by MIT in 2021.
+His work has been recognized by spotlight awards (\emph{NeurIPS 2020}), oral presentation slots (e.g., \emph{AIES 2021}), Best Student Paper (Honorable Mention) at \emph{AAAI 2024}, Best Paper Award at \emph{ICML 2024}, and a ``Rising Star in EECS'' award by MIT in 2021.
 His scholarship on generative AI and copyright has been described as a ``landmark'' contribution.\looseness=-1